-For November’s Monthly Residency, Jeffrey Silverstein of Baltimore’s Secret Mountains will be contributing a journal piece every Thursday.
+In this edition, Jeffrey Silverstein of Baltimore’s Secret Mountains will contributes his second journal piece for November.

 Ramblings Pt.
 2